jdblischak/r-project-workflows/taskview.md

 ## Frameworks

 These packages provide an organized directory structure and helper functions to assist during the development of the project.
+As a typical example, `ProjectTemplate::create.project()` creates an organized setup with many subdirectories, and `ProjectTemplate::run.project()` executes each R script that is saved in the `src/` subdirectory.

 * [adapr][]
+* [archivist][]
 * [exreport][]
 * [makeProject][]
-* [projectTemplate][]
+* [ProjectTemplate][]
 * [reports][]
 * [represtools][]
 * [RSuite][]